Operations at the Edge is a principle: push operational capability to where work happens, not to where decisions are made.

 The Transformation

-When organizations adopt Operations at the Edge, they experience the same transformation the British Military discovered:
+When organizations adopt Operations at the Edge—and The Business Web—they experience the same transformation the British Military discovered:

 The British Military learned that centralized command creates hesitation.